AWS to Azure Cloud Migration Errors

 Let us see the Case study on “AWS to Azure Cloud Migration Errors”.
 Recently we worked with one of our customers to migrate 30 Linux servers from AWS to Azure.
 As per the Azure cloud migration assessment process, we identified the Linux servers are a part of Nitro instances into AWS.

-Nitro instances are great offering from AWS.
+Nitro instances are a great offering from AWS.
 Which provides enhanced networking capabilities to the server(Instance).
 It has its own specific drivers for networking as well as storage blocks.

 We would give a short description of how to migrate servers from AWS to Azure and AWS to azure migration challenges.